Modifications

 • A change in custody that affects the child’s primary residence

-• A child’s medical needs or education expenses significantly increasing
+• A child’s medical needs or education expenses are significantly increasing

 • A parent having additional children or dependents to support